parse-community/docs/_includes/defined-schema/getting-started.md

   serverURL: "http://localhost:1337/parse",
   port: 1337,
   publicServerURL: "http://localhost:1337/parse",
-  // Then just register schemas into Parse Server
+  // Define schemas of Parse Server
   schema: {
     definitions: [User, City, Country],
-    // Parse Schema API will be disabled
-    // If you need to update schemas Parse server
+    // If set to `true`, the Parse Server API for schema changes is disabled and schema
-    // need to be updated and deployed (CI/CD strategy)
+    // changes are only possible by redeployingParse Server with a new schema definition
     lockSchemas: true,
-    // If true, Parse Server will delete non defined Classes from
+    // If set to `true`, Parse Server will automatically delete non-defined classes from
-    // the database.
-(Core classes like Role, User are never deleted)
+    // the database; internal classes like `User` or `Role` are never deleted.
     strict: true,
-    // If true, a field type change, the changed field is deleted
+    // If set to `true`, a field type change will cause the field including its data to be
-    // from the database (all data in this field will be deleted)
-    // and then create the field with the new type
+    // deleted from the database, and then a new field to be created with the new type
     recreateModifiedFields: false,
-    // If true, Parse will delete non defined fields on a class.
-(Core fields are never deleted)
+    // If set to `true`, Parse Server will automatically delete non-defined class fields;
+    // internal fields in classes like User or Role are never deleted.
     deleteExtraFields: false,
   },
   serverStartComplete: () => {
-    // Here your Parse Server is ready
-    // with schemas up to date

-    // Just a code example if you want to expose
-    // an endpoint when parse is fully initialized parseServer.expressApp.get("/ready", (req: any, res: any) => {
+    // Parse Server is ready with up-to-date schema parseServer.expressApp.get("/ready", (req: any, res: any) => {
       res.send("true");
     });